 Attachments

 The following attachment contains the proposed changes to Annex 15 of the chairman’s report.
-In addition, an additional attachment is included to provide additional information to support the change proposal.
 All track changes from Annex 15 have been accepted; only the new proposed changes are shown in track changes.
+Note that only the relevant sections have been included in this proposal.

+A second attachment is included to provide additional information to support the change proposal.

-Note that only the relevant sections have been included in this proposal.Finally, a third attachment includes a proposed liaison statement to IMO NCSR.
+Finally, a third attachment includes a proposed liaison statement to IMO NCSR.